web-illinois/data-sitescanner/README.md

 A help guide for each Hosting information (cPanel, PIE, etc.) that provides information on how to get owner information.
 This would be a hardcoded HTML page that can be updated via Github.

 If we use this, we still need a way to get Net IDs of the owner of the site.
 Recommend using data-* tags on the head or body, specifically:
-* data-owner: NetID of the owner or alternate email address if not available through NetID
+* data-owner: NetID, email address, or contact information of the owner.
-* data-host: Name of the host -- this will override IP address lookup
+* data-host: Name of the host -- this will override IP address lookup.
+* data-js: A flag to indicate that the site should load JavaScript to get a full scan.
+This is in preparation for future expansions.

 Example:

 ``` <head data-owner="jonker" data-host="Random Hosting Service"> ```

+We will read the `<head>` tag first, then the `<body>`.

 #### Data Repository